mathiaskluge/mathiaskluge/README.md

 - 🔭 I’ve been coding in Python & Go for over a year
 - 🏗️ I'm working on digital learning tools for (my) kids
-- 🌱 While exploring more things at [boot.dev](https://www.boot.dev/u/matkluge)
+- 🌱 While exploring more things software engineering daily